fserb/bkc/pages/bouncing/bouncing.md

 We should make sure that our balls actually bounce on the borders.
 For this, we can create a generic function that bounce any circle inside the screen area.
-This will be useful for us to reuse it later on the particles.
+This will be useful for us to reuse it later for particles.

 ```op:update-1,label:bounce+1,lens:bounce+update